Santho07/elearning-system/README.md

-# ELearning System 2020
+# ELearning System
 ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?&style=for-the-badge&logo=ruby&logoColor=white)
 ![Rails](https://img.shields.io/badge/rails%20-%23CC0000.svg?&style=for-the-badge&logo=ruby-on-rails&logoColor=white)
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?&style=for-the-badge&logo=postgresql&logoColor=white)

 This is a practice project for learning Ruby On Rails.
+If you are new to rails, you can study this project to get familiar with rails quickly.

-In this system, user can create courses and enroll to other user courses.
+In this system, a user can create courses and enroll to other user courses.

+## ✨ Features

+- Signup new accounts
+- Create Comments
+- Enroll, unenroll to other user courses
+- See a list of users
+- Create, edit , delete categories as an admin

 **Screenshots**